jipjab/IB-Levels/API_OPTIMIZATION.md

 ## Overview

-This application uses **smart caching** to minimize API calls to Twelve Data, respecting rate limits while keeping data fresh.
+This application uses **smart caching** to improve response times and provide a smooth user experience.
+While Yahoo Finance has no rate limits, caching still improves performance significantly.

 ## How It Works